olitrussle/blog/_posts/2017-04-05-trussle-stories-the-lawyer.md

 > “We didn’t have the simplest of applications, but Trussle were really responsive and kept us updated the whole way through.
 We couldn’t recommend them more.”

 **Many customers of Trussle have left their own reviews.
 [Read them here](https://uk.trustpilot.com/review/trussle.com).**

+### Find out how much you could afford in 60 seconds
+See how much you could afford to spend on a home with our clear and simple [affordability calculator](https://apply.trussle.com/affordability-calculator?utm_source=blog&utm_medium=get-started-cta&utm_campaign=170503).